napari/napari.github.io/tutorials/points.md

 ## a simple example

 You can create a new viewer and add a set of points in one go using the `napari.view_points` method, or if you already have an existing viewer, you can add points to it using `viewer.add_points`.
 The api of both methods is the same.
-In these examples we'll mainly use `add_points` to overlay points onto on image.
+In these examples we'll mainly use `add_points` to overlay points onto on an existing image.

 In this example of we will overlay some points on the image of an astronaut: